Important Information About Our Underground Car Park

 If the South Atrium mobility carparks are full, there are five additional paid mobility parking spaces in the Museum’s underground carpark.

 All areas of the Museum can be accessed by wheelchair users with the exception of the whare rūnanga Hotonui.

 The Grand Foyer Entrance has a revolving door that can be slowed to accommodate mobility equipment.

-Wheelchairs may be borrowed from the bag check desk in the Grand Foyer, and the Atrium information desk if needed.
+Wheelchairs may be borrowed from both the Grand Foyer and Te Ao Mārama/South Atrium.
 Please note that wheelchairs cannot be booked or reserved ahead of time.

 Some exhibitions are ticketed.
 To minimise the time your family spends in a queue, we suggest that you buy tickets online before you visit and bring your printed tickets with you.

 Auckland Museum tends to be quieter between 3pm and 5pm on weekdays during

 term time.
 February and December before Christmas are the quietest months.

 Quiet hours are available for some exhibitions.